Dental Screw in Implants: Procedure, Benefits & Costs

 The placement of dental implant screws is a meticulous process that often involves a team of specialists, including oral surgeons, periodontists, and prosthodontists.
 The procedure begins with a thorough examination and planning phase to determine the best approach for each patient.
 During the surgery, a small hole is drilled into the jawbone at the site of the missing tooth, and the dental screw is carefully inserted.

 Accurate placement in terms of location and angle maximizes bone contact and prevents damage to vital structures.
 Dental screws come in various sizes and shapes, chosen based on the type of implant and the condition of the jawbone.
 This customization ensures that the implant is securely anchored and can withstand the forces exerted during chewing and biting.
+Selecting the right abutments, including abutment screws for both straight and angled abutments, is crucial to the success of the implant procedure.

 Throughout the procedure, advanced techniques such as digital scans and 3D-printed surgical guides are often used to enhance precision.
 These technologies ensure optimal placement, reducing complications and enhancing the success of dental implant surgery.